liupeirong/dapr-grpc-greeter/Server/README.md

 Since Dapr injects a side-car to communicate with your grpc server and client, your server must be built in a certain way for Dapr to interact with.

 1. The grpc service must inherit from `AppCallback.AppCallbackBase` and [override its virtual methods as needed](https://github.com/dapr/dotnet-sdk/tree/0c9d6a45c8d3792a92d7141056c390bea098d02b/examples/AspNetCore/GrpcServiceSample).
-2. You don't need to specify grpc service apis in proto.
+2. You don't need to specify grpc service apis in `.proto`.
 In fact, Grpc server code generation must be disabled by setting `GrpcServices="None"` in `.csproj`.
 Without the generated code, you must do serialization and deserialization yourself.
 3. Dapr adds metadata to the grpc request using `InvokeRequest` defined in `Dapr.Client.Autogen.Grpc.v1`, whereas a regular grpc request is defined in your proto, such as `HelloRequest` in the [Greeter example](https://docs.microsoft.com/en-us/aspnet/core/tutorials/grpc/grpc-start?view=aspnetcore-6.0&tabs=visual-studio).
 If you have a regular grpc service, its methods must be retrofitted for a Dapr grpc client to call.
 Vice versa, if you have a Dapr grpc service, a regular grpc client will have trouble calling it as-is.

 ## What are the gotchas?